arangodb/docs/3.6/architecture-deployment-modes-cluster-architecture.md

 Cluster ID
 ----------

-Every non-Agency ArangoDB instance in a Cluster is assigned a unique ID during its startup.
+Every ArangoDB instance in a Cluster is assigned a unique ID during its startup.
 Using its ID a node is identifiable throughout the Cluster.
 All cluster operations will communicate via this ID.